 Obviously, drilling into glaciers would not be an acceptable practice under any circumstance, but it becomes further problematic in Argentina as a law exists prohibiting impacts to glaciers, rock glaciers, and permafrost.
+Considering that permafrost is widespread in areas containing rock glaciers, we can presume these drill sites have perforated ice.

 While the two images we reproduce don't show that the drilling has taken place exactly on a rock glacier surface, we cannot be sure if this surface or any of the other numerous drill sites contain permafrost.
-We can however deduct from the commentary by the subcontractor on page 78 of Minera Andes' technical report indicating that drilling was made difficult by the presence of rock glaciers, and this suggests to us that indeed at these drill sites, rock glaciers were indeed perforated.
+We can however deduct from the commentary by the subcontractor on page 78 of Minera Andes' Updated Assessment technical report indicating that drilling was made difficult by the presence of rock glaciers, and this suggests to us that indeed at these drill sites, rock glaciers were indeed perforated.
+You can read this claim at the following link, or request the full report to the author at: jdtaillant@gmail.com